pnithinsanjay10/Autonomous-Insurance-Claims-AI/README.md

 # Autonomous-Insurance-Claims-AI
 🚀 **Insurance Claims AI**

-📌 **Overview**
+## 📌 Overview

-Insurance Claims AI is a web-based application built using ASP.NET Core Web App (MVC) that automates the extraction and processing of insurance claim data from PDF documents.
+Insurance Claims AI is a web-based application built using ASP.NET Core Web App (MVC) that automates the extraction and processing of insurance claim data from **PDF and TXT documents**.

-The system reads PDF files, extracts data using iText 7, and uses Gemini AI to convert it into structured JSON with intelligent routing decisions.
+The system reads uploaded files, extracts data using iText 7 (for PDFs) or direct text parsing (for TXT files), and uses Gemini AI to convert it into structured JSON with intelligent routing decisions.

 ---

-**🎯 Features**
+## 🎯 Features

-- Upload insurance claim PDFs
+* 📄 Upload insurance claim files (**PDF & TXT supported**)

-- Extract data from fillable PDFs (AcroForms)
+* 🔍 Extract data from fillable PDFs (AcroForms)

+* 📝 Support for plain text (.txt) documents

-- Fallback text extraction for normal PDFs
+* 🔄 Fallback text extraction for non-fillable PDFs

-- AI-based structured data extraction
+* 🤖 AI-based structured data extraction

-- Smart claim routing:
+* ⚡ Smart claim routing:

-    **Fast-track**

-    **Manual review**

-    **Investigation**

-    **Specialist queue**
+  * Fast-track
+  * Manual review
+  * Investigation
+  * Specialist queue

-- Clean and simple UI
+* 🖥️ Clean and simple UI

    ---
 🛠️**Tech Stack**